-Few things show your irrelevance better than a politician attacking the media for breaking a scandal.
+Few things show your insignificance better than a politician attacking the media for breaking a scandal to you.

 Two years ago a scandal broke in Hungary.
-Minor or major, doesn’t matter – there are dozens a week.
-This particular scandal was about the psychiatry ward of a hospital, where fecal matter floated on the corridors as an overflown toilet flooded the corridors with sewage water, and towels were used to keep the water getting into patient wards (failed).
+No surprise here, there are dozens a week.
+This particular scandal was about the psychiatry ward of a hospital, where fecal matter floated on the floors as an overflown toilet flooded the corridors with sewage water, and towels were used to keep the water getting into patient wards (it didn’t work).

-The doors of the bathrooms and toilet wouldn’t close, mold covered the showers and patients were chained to the radiators every night to stay put.
+The doors of the bathrooms and toilets wouldn’t close, mold covered the showers, and patients were chained to the radiators every night to stay put.

-I don’ make this claim – it was in the ombudsman’s report, in very plain and disturbing terms.
+I don’t make this claim – it was in the ombudsman’s report, in very plain and disturbing terms.
 He demanded the immediate closure of the hospital.

 Last week a rat fell on the head of a nurse at the same ward, gnawing its way through a fake ceiling.
 The nurse didn’t bother to go through the usual routes of reporting the incident and waiting for a miracle.
 He contacted the media.
 RTL Klub (a rare media channel not yet controlled by the government) duly reported about the rodent.
-And while they were at it, they look at the hospital and whether anything had been done since the scathing ombudsman report.
+And while they were at it, they also looked at the hospital and whether anything had changed since the scathing ombudsman report.

 And thus the very same scandal broke again.

-Two years ago the ministry grudgingly called for investigation, thereby implicitly admitting that the ombudsman did not write a fake report and take those photos in, say, a kindergarten.
+Two years ago the ministry grudgingly called for an investigation, thereby implicitly admitting that the ombudsman did not write a fake report and those photos were not taken in, say, a kindergarten.
 That was really where patients were treated.

-Because that was two years ago, in an almost innocent age, pre-Trump, pre-Brexit, when “fake news” was a term reserved for actual, invented reports spread by the evil geniuses of Russian and Russian-inspired propaganda.
+Two years ago, it was an almost innocent age, pre-Trump, pre-Brexit, when “fake news” was a term reserved for actually invented lies spread by the evil geniuses of Russian and Russian-inspired propaganda.

 Since Trump, however, “fake news” is everything that doesn’t serve the dictator’s interests.
 Autocrats have even learned to use the accusation in their own defense.

 Sure, they want to feel admired.
+Sort of.
 But the surefire way to admiration is not being worthy of it.
-It is to intimidate your little authoritarian followers by showing that you can done anything – and they can’t achieve anything against the autocrat.
+It is to intimidate their authoritarian followers by showing them that they can’t achieve anything against the autocrat.
 The goal is now to rub it in – not to hide it.